 - 200 grams red velvet boxed cake mix (1 and 1/2 cups)

 - 185 grams plain/all purpose flour (1 and 1/2 cups)

 - 175 grams unsalted butter (1 and 1/2 sticks)

 - 90 grams light brown sugar (1/2 cup lightly packed)

 - 2 teaspoons liquid red food colouring

 - 50 grams white chocolate chips (1/4 cup - optional)

 - In a stand mixer or a large bowl using an electric hand mixer beat the butter and sugars until light and fluffy.
-About 3 minutes on high.
+3 minutes on a high speed.

 - Add the egg and vanilla and mix until combined.

-- Pour in the red food colouring - I used 2 teaspoons but add as much or as little as you like until you have the desired shade of red, then mix.
+- Add the red food colouring - I used 2 teaspoons but add as much or as little as you like until you have the desired shade of red, then mix.

 - Add the cake & flour mix to the wet ingredients and on a low speed beat until everything has just come together, scraping the bottom of the bowl as needed.

 - Take the batter - it will be soft and sticky at this point - and place it in the fridge for at least 90 minutes or up to 3 days.

 - When you are ready to make your cookies preheat your oven to 180C/350F/Gas mark 4 and line a large cookie sheet with baking parchment or a silicone baking mat.

 - My cookies were 2 tablespoon size scoops - this is a great size, big enough to satisfy but small enough that you get a decent number of cookies.

 - Don't flatten the batter leave it in balls and give them at least 3 inches space to spread.